Renormalization Group Analysis of Turbulent Hydrodynamics: Renormalisation Group

-The renormalization group has its origins in the work of Gell-Mann and Low in 1954 \cite{gml}\footnote{For introductions into the theory of the renormalization group, see e.g.\ \cite{wk,bg}.}.
-The first works concerning the Wilsonian Exact Renormalization Group (ERG) have been published in the early 70s \cite{wilson,wilsona}, based on Kadanoff's block-spin picture \cite{kadanoff}.
-It is surprising that some very basic questions, e.g.\ concerning the renormalization step and the anomalous dimension, are still being discussed.
-We will consider this point in detail in paragraph \ref{sectrenorm}, as it seems to be in order (at least to us) to address these matters, especially the anomalous dimension and the graphical representation of the flow.
+The Exact Renormalisation Group (ERG) originates in the work of \cite{wilson,wilsona}, based on Kadanoff's block-spin picture \cite{kadanoff}.
+For introductions into the theory of the renormalisation group, see e.g.\ \cite{wk,bg}.
+It is surprising that some very basic questions, e.g.\ concerning the renormalisation step and the anomalous dimension, are still being discussed.
+Therefore we shall consider this point in detail in paragraph \ref{sectrenorm}, especially the anomalous dimension and the graphical representation of the flow.

-In this section, we remind the reader of the origins of the ERG, and will try to give a basic understanding of the flow equations.
-We will not repeat the derivation of the equations, as this can be found in a number of articles, but quite a bit of the graphical representation of the different terms, as it will lay the foundations for our numerical investigations that closely follow the loop expansion.
+In this section, we discuss the foundations of the ERG and of the flow equations.
+We shall not repeat the derivation of the equations, as this can be found in a number of articles, but we outline the graphical representation of the different terms, as it will lay the foundations for our numerical investigations that closely follow the loop expansion.